fbpx

 2. The professional headshot

-It’s hard to go wrong when you use a headshot as your Facebook profile picture.
 This type of shot is simple, clean, and elegant.
-If that one picture is all the hiring manager sees, it will cast you as a positive individual who values integrity, responsibility, and professional decorum.
-You can capture this image of yourself with the help of a professional headshot photographer, or if you’re adhering to a budget, a photographer friend.
+If this picture is all the hiring manager sees, it will cast you as a positive individual who values integrity, responsibility, and professional decorum.

 How to craft the most professional Facebook profile picture

-Exactly what is it that makes a Facebook profile picture great for professional use?
-Lighting?
-Eye contact?
-Composition?
-The answer is all of the above, and more.
 You’ll need to carefully craft your Facebook profile photo if you want to come off looking credible and professional to your potential employers.
-Here are a few elements of an effective Facebook profile picture:

 • Framing: Yes, headshots make great profile photos, but yours needs the right framing to take it from ordinary to extraordinary.
 Never choose a picture that shows too much of your body and not enough of your face.
 Remember that hiring managers will first see your profile picture as a 160×160 image.
 How can you expect to draw them in if your image isn’t a close-up shot?
 Always choose a Facebook profile photo that shows no more than your head and shoulders.